 - evangelize your ideas

 Rarely will you find one person who can do all of the above.
-Even if you do, you certainly won’t find an entire team that does it.
+Even if you do, you certainly won’t find an entire team that can.
 And why would you want to when it’s better to find individuals who excel in specific roles?

-Let’s start off by upsetting the idea that you’re going to be best friends with everyone you work with.
+Let’s start off by debunking the idea that you’re going to be friends with everyone you work with.
 When you choose the best person for the job, they’re not always going to be the most fun to hang out with at happy hour.
-You may not relate to their home lives or their political views, but that doesn’t mean they can’t implement your vision or share your same work ethic.
-It’s okay (and preferred) to step out of sameness and create a dynamic team with distinct personalities that each bring something different to the table.
-Here are seven personality types you should definitely include on your team:
+You may not relate to their home lives or their political views but that doesn’t mean they can’t implement your vision or share your same work ethic.
+It’s okay (and preferred) to step out of sameness and create a dynamic team with distinct personalities that bring something different to the table.
+Here are seven personality types you should include on your team:

 1. The Visionary